ITISFoundation/osparc-deployment-agent/.github/PULL_REQUEST_TEMPLATE.md

 or from https://gitmoji.dev/

 SUFFIX:
- (🚧🚧🚧)  changes in requireing manual intervention
+ (🚧🚧🚧)  changes in requiring manual intervention
 -->

 ## What do these changes do?